 |

-| Beautiful!
-Has the Traditional Russian Fouled Anchor and Striping in Blue with Gold Highlights and initials VMF (Sovyetsky Voyenno-Morskoy Flot USSR) which translates to Soviet Maritime Navy Fleet, Union of Soviet Socialist Republics.
-Very Closely Matches Plate and Soup Bowl.
-Production Most Likely in the 1980's |
+Beautiful!
+Has the Traditional Russian Fouled Anchor and Striping in Blue Only with initials VMF (Sovyetsky Voyenno-Morskoy Flot USSR) which translates to Soviet Maritime Navy Fleet, Union of Soviet Socialist Republics.
+This Bread and Butter Plate was Most Likely Produced in the Late 1940's to 1950's. |

 Click Photo! |